 Gilgit-Baltistan Mountains & Glaciers

-Pakistan
+Northeast Pakistan

 Baltistan April 2014:

-Beginning in Islamabad we were lucky to get a flight to Gilgit, Baltistan.
-PIA schedules daily flights to Gilgit but most flights at this time of year are canceled.
+Beginning in Islamabad, we were lucky to get a flight to Gilgit, Baltistan.
+PIA schedules daily flights to Gilgit, but most flights at this time of year are canceled.

 Gilgit is home to the Karakoram International University and is the administrative headquarters for Baltistan.
-We walked across a hanging bridge to a tunnel near the campus and nearby were stones covered with petroglyphs.
+We walked across a hanging bridge to a tunnel near the campus, and nearby were stones covered with petroglyphs.

-Rakaposhi peak sits above the hills outside of Gilgit.
+Rakaposhi Peak sits above the hills outside of Gilgit.

-Rakaposhi peak is part of the Karakoram mountains and has the longest vertical rise of any mountain in the world, 6000 meters straight up.
+Rakaposhi Peak is part of the Karakoram mountains and has the longest vertical rise of any mountain in the world, 6000 meters straight up.
 The glacier head is in the Nagar Valley.
-Before going north toward Rakaphosi there is one glacier to visit in Bagrot Valley.
+Before going north toward Rakaphosi, there is one glacier to visit in Bagrot Valley.

 Bagrot Valley

-Bagrot Valley is east of Gilgit after Oshikhandas following the Gilgit River to the junction with the Bagrot River.
+Bagrot Valley is east of Gilgit after Oshikhandas, following the Gilgit River to the junction with the Bagrot River.
 The Bagrot Glacier sits at the end of the valley (where the snow is in the photo).

-The people are afraid of a GLOF event.
-They try several types of protection from the predictions of a shaman to the structures they build in the river to prevent the river from taking their land and sweeping away villages.
+The people are afraid of a large GLOF event.
+They try several types of protection, from the predictions of a shaman to the structures they build in the river to prevent the river from taking their land and sweeping away villages.
 Bagrot is getting organized with a flood early warning system and structures that might slow the water down.
 They are at risk and seek help from the Pakistan government to help them prepare.

 Back on the road toward Hunza Valley, we were going to enter Karimabad.
 The problem was that the road was blocked by protesters.
-They were angry about the loss of a subsidy on wheat - their staple food.
+They were angry about the loss of a subsidy on wheat, their staple food.
 With the road blocked in about 4 spots, we were unsure how we would make it to Karimabad.
 The strongest point was where the protesters put up a stone barrier across the road and a tent.
 They were very polite and eventually said we could pass because we were their guests.

 We drove a back road to avoid more protesters.
-It was beautiful, winding through the apricot, apple and cherry trees.
-Closer to Karimabad the 800-year-old Baltit Fort came into view.
+It was beautiful, winding through the apricot, apple, and cherry trees.
+Closer to Karimabad, the 800-year-old Baltit Fort came into view.

 Baltit Fort